COVID-19 Latest Updates

 Peripheral Nerve Tumors

-In addition to treatment of traumatic nerve injuries, we provide comprehensive care to patients with peripheral nerve tumors.
+In addition to treatment of traumatic injuries, we provide comprehensive care to patients with peripheral nerve tumors.
 If you think of a nerve as an electric wire, the insulation around the wire can sometimes give rise to a growth called a nerve sheath tumor.
 Other times, a growth may arise from the nerve itself.
 We treat all tumor types located in or along peripheral nerves, such as schwannomas, neurofibromas, malignant peripheral nerve sheath tumors, and perineuriomas, or in the networks of nerves serving the arms and legs called the brachial plexus and lumbar plexus.
 We have a strong relationship with Neuro-Oncology with specific expertise in patients with Neurofibromatosis types 1 and 2.

 Before surgery, neuroradiologists offer advanced MRI of nerves, including the brachial plexus, which can help to guide interventions for a specific patient.
 After surgery, there is a strong reliance on physical and occupational therapy.
 In addition, colleagues in plastic surgery offer expertise in hand surgery (Logan Carr, MD) and facial nerve reanimation (Elizabeth Zellner, MD).
 The anesthesia and pain management service provides diagnostic and therapeutic interventions such as peripheral nerve blockage and peripheral nerve stimulation.